Highway Don't Care

-"Highway Don't Care" is a song recorded by American country music singer Tim McGraw and singer-songwriter Taylor Swift on vocals, featuring Keith Urban on guitar.
+"Highway Don't Care" is a song by the American country music singers Tim McGraw and Taylor Swift, featuring Australian country singer Keith Urban on guitar.
 It was released to US country radio on March 25, 2013, as the third single from McGraw's first album for Big Machine Records, Two Lanes of Freedom (2013).
 The song was written by Mark Irwin, Josh Kear and Brad and Brett Warren.
-To date, this is Swift’s seventh number one hit.
 McGraw and Swift recorded their parts separately.
+This is Swift's seventh number one hit on Billboard's Country Airplay chart.

 Composition

 The song is a mid-tempo ballad where the male narrator is separated from his lover who is driving.
 Throughout the verses, he tells her what he "bets" she is feeling, when a song comes on her radio (its part sung by Swift) containing the lines "I can't live without you, baby."
 He also says that the highway she's driving on doesn't care if she's alone or if she's going home, but he does.
 The song is in D major with a main chord pattern of D-B_{m}7-G_{sus2}-A. Keith Urban plays lead guitar on it.